Pros and Cons of a Respiratory Therapy Career

 Certification Required

-It starts off with a college education that works for you.
-At St Augustine College, our Associate of Applied Science Degree in Respiratory Therapy is the step that will get you on your feet and moving on the respiratory therapy career path.
-This program can be completed in only six semesters, and graduates of this program are eligible to take the registry examination.
-With classes that are flexible and work around your schedule, learn more about St. Augustine’s AAS degree program in respiratory therapy today, and see how you can build your future for tomorrow.
+It starts with a college education that works for you.
+At St Augustine College, our Associate of Applied Science Degree in Respiratory Therapy is the step that will get you on the career path in respiratory therapy.
+This program can be completed in only six semesters, and graduates are eligible to take the registry examination.
+With classes that are flexible and work around your schedule, learn more about St. Augustine’s at Lewis University AAS degree program in Respiratory Therapy today, and see how you can build your future for tomorrow.